ArpitSharmaa/MusicWikiApp/README.md

 # MusicWikiApp
-The development of the application prioritized the inclusion of all the basic features that were required.
+The development of the application prioritized the inclusion of all the basic features mentioned in the task.
 The initial step involved the creation of the necessary data classes for fetching the data.
-As the objective was to make the application online, Room database was not used.
+As the objective was to make the application to fetch live data, Room database was not used to store the data fetched.
 Although this limited some of the functionalities, it ensured that the latest information was always accessible to the users.

-To fetch the data, the GET annotation was utilized.
+To fetch the data, the @GET was utilized.
 Subsequently, the data was passed on to the viewmodel, which facilitated the display of the information on the user interface.
 To present the information in a more organized manner, recycler view was implemented for all the lists in the application.
 The 'press to show' feature was